biplovgautam/Evoza/README.md

 ## Overview

-Evoza Web Browser is a project developed for the LED2 course in the 2nd semester at our college.
+Evoza Web Browser is java.javafx based desktop application developed using javafx webview for rendring urls.
 This application is designed to provide a simple and efficient web browsing experience with a custom user interface.
-The project is developed by a team of five members.

 ## Browser Interface